-- 492. Minn.
-R. 7850.4100(G) requires consideration of whether the applied design options maximize energy efficiencies, mitigate adverse environmental effects, and could accommodate expansion of transmission or generating capacity. - 493.
-The Project's flexible design options allow for future expansion and additional renewable energy transfer capability, leveraging the unique attributes of HVDC technology-the most efficient way to transfer power over long distances.538 - 494.
-Given the long-term significance of the HVDC Line for Minnesota Power and the region, design options to accommodate future expansion are a major consideration for the Project.
-The new VSC HVDC Converter Stations will be designed with a flexible, scalable approach that will enable their future expansion to accommodate bulk regional transfers of renewable energy.
-Minnesota Power is working with the HVDC supplier to procure the most current capacity and technology for the new VSC Converter Stations, as well as additional expandability features to enable staged development of additional HVDC capacity to meet future regional needs.539 - 495.
-The new St Louis County 345 kV/230 kV Substation will be designed with room for several future 345 kV line additions to accommodate regional transmission development in conjunction with increasing capacity and utilization of the HVDC Line.
+- 528. Minn.
+R. 7850.4100(G) requires consideration of whether the applied design options maximize energy efficiencies, mitigate adverse environmental effects, and could accommodate expansion of transmission or generating capacity. - 529.
+The project's flexible design options allow for future expansion and additional renewable energy transfer capability, leveraging the unique attributes of HVDC technology, the most efficient way to transfer power over long distances.588 - 530.
+Given the long-term significance of the HVDC line for Minnesota Power and the region, design options to accommodate future expansion are a major consideration for the project.
+The new VSC HVDC converter stations will be designed with a flexible, scalable approach that will enable their future expansion to accommodate bulk regional transfers of renewable energy.
+Minnesota Power is working with the HVDC supplier to procure the most current capacity and technology for the new VSC converter stations, as well as additional expandability features to enable staged development of additional HVDC capacity to meet future regional needs.589 - 531.
+The new St Louis County 345 kV/230 kV Substation will be designed with room for several future 345 kV line additions to accommodate regional transmission development in conjunction with increasing capacity and utilization of the HVDC line.
 The new substation will also include space to accommodate a second 345 kV/230 kV transformer to facilitate expanded delivery of power to the local transmission system in northeastern Minnesota.
-New 345 kV and 230 kV transmission lines constructed for the Project will be designed with sufficient capacity to accommodate reasonably foreseeable
+New 345 kV and 230 kV transmission lines constructed for the project will be designed with sufficient capacity to accommodate reasonably foreseeable long-term needs, and Minnesota Power will consider making new transmission structures double-circuit-capable where appropriate.590

-536 Ex.
+586 Ex.
 MP-104 at 97 (Combined Application) (eDocket Nos.
 20236-196333-03, 20236-196333-04).

-537 Ex.
+587 Ex.
 MP-104 at 97, Appendix J (Combined Application) (eDocket Nos.
-20236-196333-03, 20236-196333-04, 20236-196333-09, 20236-196333-10).
+20236-196333-03, 20236-196333-03, 20236-196333-0).

-538 Ex.
+588 Ex.
 MP-104 at 2 (Combined Application) (eDocket Nos.
 20236-196333-03, 20236-196333-04).